Image and Space

 As part of the International Museum Fellowship Programme, the Federal Cultural Foundation organized a six-part event series titled “Fellow Me!
 The International Museum Academy Programme” from May 2013 to October 2014 to provide professional support to the fellows, promote international contacts and encourage discussion regarding museum-relevant issues.
 In addition to workshops and excursions for all the fellows and their mentors, expert colloquiums and discussion events took place.
 The website www.fellow-me.de documents the fellowship programme’s Mobile Academy.

-Furthermore, the Federal Cultural Foundation aims to increase the continued impact of the programme by funding up to ten follow-up projects.
-When the fellowship funding period concludes, the participating museum can apply for funding for a follow-up exhibition, carried out independently by the fellowship holder.
-The idea is to intensify the project-related collaboration between the fellow and the museum beyond the fellowship period, as well as increase the visibility of new forms of museum work in public.
+The Federal Cultural Foundation has increased the long-term impact of the programme by granting additional funding to nine follow-up exhibitions.
+The idea was to intensify the project-related collaboration between the fellow and the museum beyond the fellowship period, as well as increase the visibility of new forms of museum work in public.
+For more information about the follow-up exhibitions, please visit the corresponding project websites.

-The Federal Cultural Foundation has allocated 2.58 million euros to fund the International Museum Fellowship from 2011 to 2016.
-Each fellowship awarded by the Federal Cultural Foundation is worth 71,300 euros.
-Follow-up exhibitions may receive funding of up to 50,000 euros each.
+The Federal Cultural Foundation has allocated 2.58 million euros to fund the International Museum Fellowship from 2011 to 2016 and an additional 3.9 million euros to fund the International Museum Fellowship Programme from 2015 to 2018.